enclave-networks/docs/docs/getting-started/installation.md

 You will need an Enrolment Key from your account to install Enclave.
 Enrolment Keys allow you to enrol new systems or devices to your Enclave account.

 1. Login to your account in the [Enclave Portal](https://portal.enclave.io/)
-2. Navigate to the Enrolment Keys page and select the [`Default Enrolment Key`](https://portal.enclave.io/my/keys) from the table
+2. Navigate to the Enrolment Keys page and select the [`Quick Start Key`](https://portal.enclave.io/my/keys) from the table
 3. In the details pane, select [`View key`](https://portal.enclave.io/my/keys/1) and make a note of the 30 character Enrolment Key

 > **Security note:** Enrolment keys should be treated as secrets; handle, share and store your Enrolment Keys as you would any other organisational secret.

 <!-- -->

-> **Production use:** This guide uses a `Default Enrolment Key` which was automatically created when you first registered for an account.
+> **Production use:** This guide uses a `Quick Start Key` which was automatically created when you first registered for an account.
 You can (and should) create your own Enrolment Keys for use in production.
 Visit the [Enrolment Keys](/management/enrolment) section of the handbook to learn more about creating and managing Enrolment Keys.

 ## Install Enclave